All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 S. Lorenzo fuori le Mura (without the walls) is located outside Porta S. Lorenzo along Via Tiburtina, the road leading to Tivoli.
 Because of its isolated position the basilica was surrounded by medieval walls, which were demolished in the XVIIth century; in 1704 the area in front of the church was redesigned with the erection of a column and two lateral pillars which were decorated with the heraldic symbols (three mountains and a star) of Pope Clement XI, the reigning pope.
 You may wish to see the basilica as it appeared in a 1588 Guide to Rome or a 1575 etching showing

-S. Lorenzo still surrounded by walls and the other six main churches which were visited by pilgrims.
+S. Lorenzo still surrounded by walls and the other six basilicas which were visited by pilgrims.

 The view is taken from the